 Alternative #3: Traditional CDPs

 This category includes all the historical players in the ecosystem.
-Present for several years on the market, the features of these CDPs are sometimes very advanced and cover the entire scope of Hightouch, sometimes even adding artificial intelligence capabilities.
+Having been on the market for several years, the features of these CDPs are often highly advanced and cover the entire scope of Hightouch, sometimes even adding artificial intelligence capabilities.

-However, these solutions are not flexible and do not allow for a “modular” CDP approach.
+However, these solutions are not flexible and do not support a 'modular' CDP approach.
 Implementation is long and complex, and the solutions are very costly, even for basic use cases.

 Hightouch and Segment have essentially the same features.
-The main difference lies in the way data is stored: in your data infrastructure for Hightouch and in a separate database hosted by Segment in the second case.
+The key difference lies in how the data is stored: with Hightouch, it remains within your own data infrastructure; with Segment, it is stored in a separate database hosted by Segment.

 mParticle

-mParticle is a traditional CDP, initially specialized in mobile event collection.
-It now offers all the key features of a CDP: collection, storage, audience management, personalization, and even real-time use cases and predictive attributes thanks to its “Cortex” product.
+mParticle is a traditional CDP, initially specialised in mobile event collection.
+It now offers all the key features of a CDP: data collection, storage, audience management, customisation, and even real-time use cases and predictive attributes thanks to its “Cortex” product.

 The platform was designed as an alternative to Segment and is therefore very similar.
-However, mParticle tends to offer more powerful capabilities across all features.
+However, mParticle tends to offer more advanced capabilities across all features.

-⚠️ Both solutions are originally intended for a “technical” audience and may require some time to be adopted by marketing teams.
+⚠️ Both solutions were originally intended for a 'technical' audience and may require some time to be adopted by marketing teams.

 Alternative #4: CRM Suites

-Aware of the growth of the Customer Data Platforms (CDP) market, more and more players such as CRM or Marketing Automation solutions are trying to market CDP modules.
+Aware of the growth of the Customer Data Platform (CDP) market, an increasing number of players — such as CRM and Marketing Automation solutions — are attempting to market CDP modules.

 These modules are often less mature and generally offer fewer features than traditional CDPs.
-However, they allow for a quick return on investment due to a shorter implementation time and the ability to deploy the first use cases in a few weeks.
+However, they can provide a quicker return on investment thanks to shorter implementation times and the ability to deploy initial use cases within a few weeks.

 Be careful though:

-• Changing CRM / Marketing Operations tools also involves changing CDP, which can lead to a long and costly project again.
+Changing CRM / Marketing Operations tools also involves changing CDPs, which can lead to a long and costly project again.